The Utah Community Association Act limits how an HOA may restrict the installation of solar energy systems by homeowners.

 A. The CC&Rs or a rule may require the owner:

-- to install a system that, or in a manner that:
+- to install a system that:

-- complies with applicable health, safety, and building requirements,
+- complies with applicable health, safety, and building requirements, and

 - complies with safety and performance standards established by NEC, IEEE, UL, etc.